-Whether you’re starting or ending your Enrolled Agent exam journey with Part 3, you need to know how to pass this part so that you can move on with the EA designation.
-Enrolled Agent exam Part 3 is one of the 3 EA exam parts you must complete in order to become an EA, so you can’t ignore it.
+Whether you’re starting or ending your Enrolled Agent exam journey with Part 3, you need to know how to pass this part to move on with the EA designation.
+Enrolled Agent exam Part 3 is one of the three EA exam parts you must complete to become an EA, so you can’t ignore it.
 Instead, you must learn all you can about this EA exam part.
 For this reason, this EA exam Part 3 guide discusses the syllabus, format, difficulty, study tips, and more.
 Once you read this information, you can begin the process of passing Part 3 of the Enrolled Agent exam.

 Part 3 of the Enrolled Agent Exam addresses certain taxation topics.
-So, you must know all about the content this exam part covers in order to pass it.
+So, you must know all about the content this exam part covers to pass it.

-The title of EA exam Part 3 is Representation, Practices, and Procedures.
-And within the EA exam syllabus, you’ll find every content area, topic list, and topic on Part 3.
-Specifically, you’ll see that Part 3 breaks down into 4 content areas:
+The title of the EA exam Part 3 is Representation, Practices, and Procedures.
+And within the EA exam syllabus, you’ll find every content area, topic list, and topic in Part 3.
+Specifically, you’ll see that Part 3 breaks down into four content areas: